Romanians: Early Middle Ages to Late Middle Ages

+In the 14th century the Danubian Principalities of Moldavia and Wallachia emerged to fight the Ottoman Empire.
 During the late Middle Ages, prominent medieval Romanian monarchs such as Bogdan of Moldavia, Stephen the Great, Mircea the Elder, Michael the Brave, or Vlad the Impaler took part actively in the history of Central Europe by waging tumultuous wars and leading noteworthy crusades against the then continuously expanding Ottoman Empire, at times allied with either the Kingdom of Poland or the Kingdom of Hungary in these causes.